fregu856/papers/summaries/How Does Batch Normalization Help Optimization?.md

 (I had to make this summary less detailed than usual)

 ### General comments on paper quality:
-- Well-written and interesting paper.
+- Quite well-written and interesting paper.
 A recommended read if you have ever been given the explanation that batch normalization works because it reduces the internal covariate shift.

 ### Paper overview:
 - The abstract summarizes the paper very well: